Welcome to campus! This is your time to discover Transylvania—your new home for the next four years.

 August term is one component of the First-Year Academic Experience, which prepares students for a successful career at Transylvania.

-Orientation events are scheduled for Saturday and Sunday, August 11–12.
+Orientation events are scheduled for Friday through Sunday, August 14–16.

 You'll have a long Labor Day weekend to participate in optional activities on campus, hang out with friends, or take a break at home.